 1. General admission requirements

 The application must first fulfill the general eligibility requirements before it is sent to the Master's programme for academic evaluation.
 Read carefully the general admission requirements, information on admission groups, selection schedule, required application documents and application instructions on our website section admissions.
 See also language requirements.

 In addition to the general eligibility requirements, each Master's programme has programme-specific evaluation criteria.

 2. Programme-specific requirements

 To be considered for admission the applicant must have completed at least 24 ECTS covering the domains of business and administration or subjects that support those domains (for example Management, Quantitative Methods of Economics and Management Science, Accounting, Marketing, Economics, Business Law, Finance, Logistics, Business Communication, Entrepreneurship or other studies in Economics and Business Administration).
 Internships cannot be included in the credits.
 Please note that the programme does not evaluate previous studies of applicants in advance.

 The admission group depends on the degree you are applying with.
 Only applicants with a lower university degree in “Economics and Business Administration” completed in a university in Finland apply in Admission Group 1.
 The name of the degree is kauppatieteiden kandidaatti, KTK in Finnish.
 All other applicants apply in Admission Group 2.
 More information on admission groups is on the admissions page.

 1) Academic excellence

-Admission Group 1: Weighted GPA of previous degree and overall evaluation of the study success.
+Admission group 1: Weighted GPA of previous degree and overall evaluation of the study success.
 Applicants with a weighted GPA of previous degree lower than 3.50 are not eligible for admission.

 2) Motivation statement (letter OR video)

-Applicant must show his/her motivation for studying in the IDBM programme by providing motivation statement.
+Applicant must show his/her motivation for studying in the IDBM programme by providing a motivation statement.
 The statement can be either a motivation letter OR motivation video.
 The letter is written in English into the electronic application system and the maximum length of the letter is 4000 characters (including space characters).
 The video should be in English and max.
 2 minutes long.
 The statement (letter or video) should answer at least the following questions:

-- Why I am applying for admission to the IDBM Master's Studies Programme?
+- Why am I applying for the Master's Programme in IDBM?